Why Some Communications Work and Others Don’t

 - Whether or not they trust or respect the sender

-Now multiply these factors by the number of employees who receive change messages.
+Now multiply these factors by the number of people who receive change messages.
 Add to that the fact that every person could have a different change agenda at work.
-Given so many variables, it's easy to appreciate the challenge of communicating about change to employees.
+Given so many variables, it's easy to appreciate the challenge of communicating about change to impacted people.

-Prosci’s Best Practices in Change Management research consistently shows that employees have preferences about who they want to hear from during change.
-You might be surprised to know that employees do not want to hear about project changes from the project team.
+Prosci’s Best Practices in Change Management research consistently shows that people and groups have preferences about who they want to hear from during change.
+You might be surprised to know that they don't want to hear about project changes from the project team.
 Instead, they prefer to receive specific messages from the person in charge and their direct supervisor.

-When it comes to messages about change impacts on the business or the organization, employees want to hear from the person in charge—typically a senior manager or executive.
-The questions employees want them to answer include:
+When it comes to messages about change impacts on the business or the organization, people want to hear from the person in charge—typically a senior manager or executive.
+The questions they want answered include:

 - Why are we changing?